jumpstarter-io/wp-jumpstarter/README.md

 ### Preconditions

-This plugins has some expectations that must be fulfilled:
+This plugin has some expectations that must be fulfilled:

 * SQLite must be used as a database with [the sqlite-integration plugin](https://wordpress.org/plugins/sqlite-integration/).
 * The `js-init.php` script must be run succesfully (return exit code 0) before the HTTP port is opened and the Wordpress site can accept requests.